MCUdude/MiniCore/README.md

 ## Supported clock frequencies
 MiniCore supports a variety of different clock frequencies.
 Select the microcontroller in the boards menu, then select the clock frequency. *You will have to hit "Burn bootloader" in order to set the correct fuses and upload the correct bootloader.
-This also has to be done if you want to change any of the fuse settings (BOD and EEPROM settings) regardless if a bootloader is installed or not*.
+This also has to be done if you want to change any of the fuse settings (BOD and EEPROM settings), regardless of whether a bootloader is installed or not*.

 Make sure you connect an ISP programmer, and select the correct one in the "Programmers" menu.
 For time-critical operations, an external crystal/oscillator is recommended.
 The Urboot bootloader has automatic baud rate detection, so UART uploads should work fine even though the oscillator is a little too fast or too slow.